deepinsight/insightface/web-demos/swapping_discord/README.md

 9. Please use it for personal entertainment purposes only.
 10. If there's any problem, please join our Discord group: [link](https://discord.gg/65Ma47ymPc)

-## Disclaimer:

-By using this service, you acknowledge that you have read, understood, and agreed to the terms and conditions outlined in this disclaimer.

-We would like to emphasize that our service is intended for research and/or entertainment purposes only.
-We do not condone or promote the use of our service for any illegal or unethical activities.
-We strictly prohibit the use of our service to replace faces of individuals without their express permission or consent.
-Additionally, we do not allow the replacement of faces of political figures, public officials, or any other public figures without their permission.

-We also do not assume any responsibility or liability for the consequences that may arise from the use of our service.
-Our service is provided on an "as is" basis, and we do not guarantee the accuracy, completeness, or reliability of the results obtained through the use of our service.

-By using our service, you agree to indemnify and hold us harmless from any claim or demand, including reasonable attorneys' fees, made by any third-party due to or arising out of your use of the service, your violation of these terms and conditions, or your violation of any rights of another.

-In summary, our service is provided for research and entertainment purposes only, and we strictly prohibit the use of our service for any illegal or unethical activities.
-We are not responsible for any consequences that may arise from the use of our service.
-If you agree to these terms and conditions, please proceed to use our service.